nicholaswmin/fsm/README.md

 // `TransitionError`
 ```

-### Standalone example
+### Standalone

-> note: FSM's are usually good candidates for subclassing even when following
-> the [Composition over Inheritance principle][coi] because they tend to be a
-> fundamental attribute of an entity.
+> FSM's tend to be a fundamental attribute so subclassing makes a lot of sense,
+> even when following the [Composition over Inheritance][coi] principle.

-... but you can instantiate it standalone, like so:
+... but it also works standalone, like so:

 ```js
 const gate = new FSM({